syncfusion-content/js-api-docs/api/js/ejDateRangePicker.md

-Sets the root CSS class for DateRangePicker theme, which is used customize.
+Sets the root CSS class for DateRangePicker theme, which is used to customize.